MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-write-spnego-authenticator.md

   The authenticator can get the uid of the calling app using the KEY_CALLER_UID field of the options bundle, and then identify the requesting application using `context.getPackageManager().getNameForUid()` or similar call.

-  This is required to ensure that malicious apps run by the user cannot use the user's credentials to access services in unintended ways.
+  This is required to ensure that malicious apps run by the user can't use the user's credentials to access services in unintended ways.
 This is particularly important since using the custom tokens option (as described above) disables Android's own signature check when getting auth tokens.

 - Unless it's built into the account authenticator, the system administrator or user will need to be able to configure the location of the key distribution center.